vmware-tanzu/community-edition/docs/site/content/docs/assets/package-description.md

 You can discover and deploy packages through the Tanzu CLI.
-Packages extend the functionality of Tivoli Community Edition.
+Packages extend the functionality of Tanzu Community Edition.